casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 ### Creating the Project Automatically

-The `cargo casper` command can automatically set up the project structure, as shown [here](./getting-started.md#creating-a-project).
+The `cargo casper` [command](./getting-started.md#creating-a-project) can automatically set up the project structure, as shownabove.
 Alternatively, follow the steps below to customize the project, yet create the various folders using `cargo`.

 1. Create a top-level project directory for the contract code and its corresponding tests.